 Follow the By-Mail steps below to apply for your personal FBI rap sheet by mail:By Mail Steps

 Results are available by portal pick-up on our website.
 You also have the option of including a printed response by USPS mail or by 2-Day Priority delivery.
-Tracking is provides for USPS and 2-Day Priority delivery options.
+Tracking is provided for USPS and 2-Day Priority delivery options.

 Accurate Biometrics is a trusted live scan fingerprint provider with nearly 20 years of experience.
 Let us help you navigate the background check process.
 Call our Customer Support team at 866-361-9944, or email us at email@example.com.